Historian loved the region he wrote about

 He left the world on June 1, 2019, aged 95, after a short illness.

-He was buried a year to the day after Kathleen’s burial, following a service at St Laurence O’Toole’s Catholic Church, Leongatha – a church John had worshipped in, in which he was married 69 years ago, in a town he wrote the history of, and near the high school where he was educated.
+He was buried a year to the day after Kathleen’s burial after a service at St Laurence O’Toole’s Catholic Church, Leongatha – a church John had worshipped in, in which he was married 69 years ago, in a town he wrote the history of, and near the high school where he was educated.

-His life was marked by hard work and love of South Gippsland, devotion to family, to the Catholic Church and to the Leongatha community.
+His life was marked by hard work and love of the verdant pastures of South Gippsland, devotion to family, to the Catholic Church, to learning and to the Leongatha community.

 His parents Nicholas and Aileen, with their two daughters Mary and Aileen, moved to Leongatha in 1921 and later bought 80 acres at Leongatha North, which they named Rubybank.

-John’s older brother Richard was born in 1922 and John was born in 1924.
+John’s older brother Richard was born in 1922 and he was born in 1924.
 Three other daughters followed: Kathleen, Margaret and Carmel.

 There was a dairy on the property and his father also cultivated onions.

-John finished his primary schooling at Leongatha North School and was at the high school in Leongatha from 1936 to 1938.
+John finished primary school at Leongatha North and was at the high school in Leongatha from 1936 to 1938.

-He started work on January 1, 1939, three weeks before his 15th birthday, as a postal clerk at the Leongatha Post and Telegraph Office.
+He started work on January 1, 1939, three weeks before his 15th birthday, after obtaining a position as a postal clerk at the Leongatha Post and Telegraph Office.

-In early 1941, after a short stint at the Wonthaggi office, he obtained a position as a telegraphist-in-training at the Elizabeth Street Post Office.
+In early 1941, after a short stint at the Wonthaggi office, he obtained a position as a telegraphist-in-training at the Central Telegraph Office at the Elizabeth Street Post Office.

+He taught himself to touch type, a skill that was to be of great assistance years later.

 In 1944, drought in the Mallee led to draught horses being agisted in South Gippsland, including on Rubybank.